-How to Get Access to the New LBM Solver
+Lattice Boltzmann Method How to Get Access to the New LBM Solver

 As with every solver on SimScale, every user can benefit from this innovative technology without specific hardware requirements related to graphics cards, data storage or CPU performance.
-Relying on cloud computing, users can run industrial-scale external flow analysis with hundreds of millions of cells within just a few hours computing time on up to 16 GPUs.
+Relying on cloud computing, users can run industrial-scale external flow analysis with hundreds of millions of cells within just a few hours of computing time on up to 16 GPUs.

 Simulation of wind loads on high-rise buildings: LOHAS park in Hong Kong